Jewels of Emirates Show 2024 records highest turnout with over 144 exhibitors and 500 brands

 PHOTO

-Sharjah: The fifth edition of the "Jewels of Emirates" Show kicked off today, Thursday, marking the highest turnout since its inception.
+SHARJAH: Sheikh Khalid bin Abdullah bin Sultan Al Qasimi, Chairman of the Sharjah Ports, Customs, and Free Zones Authority, today inaugurated the 5th edition of the "Jewels of Emirates" Show.

-Organised by Expo Centre Sharjah with the support of the Sharjah Chamber of Commerce and Industry (SCCI), the event showcases a stunning collection of rare and exquisite jewellery pieces, including diamond, gold and silver sets, as well as gemstones, pearls, and luxury watches.
+The event is organised by Expo Centre Sharjah with the support of the Sharjah Chamber of Commerce and Industry (SCCI).
+It displays a remarkable collection of rare and exquisite jewelry pieces, such as diamond, gold, and silver sets, as well as gemstones, pearls, and luxury watches.
+This edition features over 500 renowned local and international brands and more than 144 exhibitors, marking a 40% increase from the previous edition.

-With over 500 of the most famous local and international brands on display, the 5th edition of the "Jewels of Emirates" Show features more than 144 exhibitors, an increase of more than 40 percent in the number of exhibitors when compared to the previous show.

 Following the inauguration, Sheikh Khalid bin Abdullah Al Qasimi, accompanied by the attendees, toured the exhibition, where they had the opportunity to explore the latest jewellery collections and contemporary designs displayed by both local and international companies and brands.